iliakan/bem-jade/README.md

 });
 ```

-The compiled function is still larger than non-bem equivalent, but gzips pretty good (lots of repetition), so the final overhead is <20%.
+The compiled function is still larger than pure jade equivalent, but gzips pretty good (lots of repetition), so the overhead is under 20%.

+The original `bem.jade` is not suited for client-side.